aquasecurity/tracee/README.md

 Container tracing using eBPF

 **Tracee** is a lightweight, easy to use container tracing tool.
-Right after launching the tool, it will start collecting traces of newly created containers.
+After launching the tool, it will start collecting traces of newly created containers.
 The collected traces are mostly system calls performed by the processes running inside the containers, but other events, such as capabilities required to perform the actions requested by the container, are also supported.

 ## Requirements
+Currently requires
-Currently requires kernel version 4.14-4.18
+* kernel version 4.14-4.18
-BCC
+* BCC

 ## Quick Start Instructions